jhu-ep-coursera/fullstack-course5/assignments/assignment1/Assignment-1.md

 * Closely follow the submission guidelines for this assignment on Coursera.org
 * Make **sure** you provide the correct URL in your submission (it should be GitHub<b>.io</b>, *not* GitHub<b>.com</b>)
 * Make **sure** to TEST your assignment not just on your local machine, but ALSO once you deploy it on GitHub, using the URL you are providing as part of your submission.
 * This assignment will be peer-reviewed (and graded).
 The guidance will be given such that if submission instructions are not followed, the assignment is to be failed.
+This includes providing the wrong URL for your deployment.
 Following instructions is very much part of software development.
 After all, that's what software requirements are - instructions to follow.

 ## BONUS (OPTIONAL AND NOT GRADED)